|

 and here).

-- It appears that Joplin taught piano to students
+- It appears that Joplin taught piano to students and

-and was also a mentor to a number of up and coming
+was also a mentor to a number of up and coming

-ragtimers, including Arthur Marshall, Scott Hayden
+ragtimers, including Arthur Marshall, Scott Hayden and

-and Brun Campbell (Berlin, 1995:31).
+Brun Campbell (Berlin, 1995:31).

 Despite this, most authors suggest that Joplin was

-likely not much of an entertainer on the keyboard
+likely not much of an entertainer on the keyboard and

-and was considered only a competent pianist,
+was considered only a competent pianist, especially

-the contemporary "rag thumpers" of the time (Jasen and Tichenor, 1987:85-86).
+contemporary "rag thumpers" of the time (Jasen and Tichenor, 1987:85-86).

-- Sedalia was also home to two black social clubs,
+- Sedalia was also home to two black social clubs, the

-included white residents as guests.
+white residents as guests.
 (Berlin, 1995:34-44) provides a

-fascinating look at the history of these clubs,
+fascinating look at the history of these clubs, their

-promoting ragtime music, and their ultimate demise
+ragtime music, and their ultimate demise in early 1900

-in early 1900 when they were shut down by the city.
+when they were shut down by the city.

 - Berlin (1995:47)